HzEdward/New_ResNet-Week_9-/recording.md

 ## Code
-1. dataloader.py: 用于加载数据集（训练集，验证集）
+1. dataloader.py: For loading datasets (training set, validation set)
-2. model.py: 用于定义模型（训练集，验证集）
+2. model.py: Used to define the model (training set, validation set)

-3. test_dataloader.py: 用于加载测试集
+3. test_dataloader.py: For loading test sets
-4. test_model.py: 用于定义测试模型
+4. test_model.py: Used to define test models

-5. comparison.py: 用于比较两个模型的结果, TODO: 还要用更好的方式表现出mislabelled的数据
+5. comparison.py: For comparing the results of the two models, TODO: There's a better way to represent mislabelled data.

 ## Dataset
-data.csv: 用于训练的数据集, 最原始的data.csv
-data copy.csv: 用于filter.py的过滤数据集，将已经出现在training dataset的数据过滤掉。添加了“replicate”这一个column
-data modified.csv: 储存了ResNet检测到的错误标签，这些疑似错误标签被标记为3，但是这些3最后被标记为1
-data modified copy.csv: 储存了ResNet检测到的错误标签，这些疑似错误标签被标记为3
+data.csv: the data set used for training, the original data.csv data copy.csv: Filter dataset for filter.py, filter out the data that already appears in the training dataset.
+Added the column "duplicate". data modified.csv: Stores error labels detected by ResNet, which are labelled as 3, but these 3s are eventually labelled as 1. data modified copy.csv: stores the error labels detected by ResNet, these suspected error labels are marked as 3.

 ## utils
-1. filter.py:
+1. filter.py.
-   filter: 整理出哪些数据是需要被过滤掉的，即在训练集中已经出现过
-   modify_csv: 用于修改csv文件，将已经出现在training dataset的数据过滤掉。将ResNet检测到的错误标签，这些疑似错误标签被标记为3

-2. modify_csv.py: 用于修改csv文件，将ResNet检测到的错误标签，这些疑似错误标签被标记为3
+   filter: organises what data needs to be filtered out, i.e. what has already appeared in the training dataset.
+   modify_csv: Used to modify the csv file to filter out data that has already appeared in the training dataset.
+The mislabels detected by ResNet, these suspected mislabels are marked as 3

+2. modify_csv.py: Used to modify the csv file to filter out ResNet-detected mislabels, which are suspected to be 3.